osrf/mbari_wec/docs/docs/Tutorials/ROS2/CppLinearDamperExample.md

   }
 ```

-So, as you can see we apply a positive damping torque when `N` is negative (piston extending), and
+So, as you can see we apply a positive damping torque when RPM is negative (piston extending), and
-a positive damping torque when `N` is positive (piston retracting).
+a positive damping torque when RPM is positive (piston retracting).
 The damping torque required is
 reduced when retracting.

 ### Controller